deanhiller/webpieces/README.md

  * core/runtimecompiler - create a compiler with a list of source paths and then just use this to call compiler.getClass(String className) and it will automatically recompile when it needs to.  this is only used in the dev servers and is not on any production classpaths (unlike play 1.4.x)

 #### TODO:
+* remove this line response.addHeader(new Http2Header(Http2HeaderName.TRANSFER_ENCODING, "chunked")); AND add fail fast for that in http2 parser since it is NOT supported and must NOT be used at all in headers
+* finish up the statemachine tests and with delay!!
+* unignore the H2 test to get working again
+* add test on client cancelling request stream, cancelling push stream
+* add test on server cancelling request stream, cancelling push stream
+* tests on webserver to test out these cases
+  * cancel request cancels the future AND all promises
+  * cancel request cancets filedowload
+  * cancel request cancels static file download(ie. stops reading from filesystem)
+  * cancel request cancels file upload
+* convert http11 parser to streaming for content length situations as it is more flexible and matches http2 better
+* backpressure
+* file upload
+* file download
+* range request?
+* be able to turn off maxconcurrent requests on server and client!!!
 * start an actual multi-homed project
 * add more and more tag examples
 * move examples to @examples url instead